janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 implemented using one of the popular authentication frameworks – [Devise], [Sorcery], [Clearance], or [Authlogic].
-These libraries provide complete authentication and account management functionality for Rails, allowing you to spend more time on the actual business logic of your product.
+These libraries provide complete authentication and account management functionality for Rails, allowing you to focus more on the actual business logic of your product.

-One characteristic the above authentication frameworks have in common is that they're all built on top of Rails.
+One characteristic these authentication frameworks have in common is that they're all built on top of Rails.
 This means that they plug into the existing Rails components (models, controllers, routes), and generally try to follow "The Rails Way" of doing things.

-However, when building on top of Rails, it can also be easy for your library to inherit some of Rails' *anti-patterns*, such as overburdening models and controllers with [additional responsibilities][srp] and overusing Active Record callbacks.
+However, when building on top of Rails, it can be easy for your library to also inherit some of Rails' *anti-patterns*, such as overburdening models and controllers with [additional responsibilities][srp] and overusing Active Record callbacks.
 Having had my fair share of experience with the Ruby ecosystem